centreon/centreon-documentation/versioned_docs/version-23.10/developer/developer-translate-centreon.md

 ![image](../assets/getting-started/change_language_2.png)

-Save the form and access to another menu, your interface will be translated.
+Save the form and access to another menu.
+Your interface will be translated.

 ## Upgrade translation

-Centreon developers released every month a new version of Centreon Web.
-So translation could be modified with every new release.
+Centreon developers release a new version of Centreon Web every month.
+So the translation could be modified with every new release.

-To maintain the translation up-to-date follow this steps:
+To keep the translation up to date, follow these steps:

 ```shell
 sh make-translation.sh
 ```

-At the end of execution, two files up-to-date are available:
+At the end of execution, two up-to-date files are available:

 * messages.pot to translate Centreon Web interface menu and forms
 * help.pot to translate help tooltips in configuration forms

-Merge this files with previous translation (messages.po and help.po):
+Merge these files with the previous translation (messages.po and help.po):

 ```shell
 msgmerge help.po help.pot -o new_help.po
 msgmerge messages.po messages.pot -o new_messages.po
 ```

-Follow chapter “Use your translation” to upgrade translation for Centreon.
+Follow the chapter “Use your translation” to upgrade your translation for Centreon.

-## Participate to Centreon project
+## Participate in Centreon project

-Once your translation is up-to-date, you can ask to the Centreon team to add your translation to Centreon project.
-This will allow for all person using Centreon to have access to your translation on their Centreon platform.
+Once your translation is up to date, you can ask to the Centreon team to add your translation to Centreon project.
+This will allow all users of Centreon to have access to your translation on their Centreon platform.

 * Create an account on GitHub
 * Fork centreon/centreon project on GitHub